WHO Advisory Group on Integrated Surveillance of Antimicrobial Resistance (AGISAR)

 WHO AGISAR was established in December 2008 to support WHO's effort to minimize the public health impact of antimicrobial resistance associated with the use of antimicrobials in food animals.
 The Group comprises over 30 internationally renowned experts in a broad range of disciplines relevant to antimicrobial resistance, appointed following a web-published call for advisers and a transparent selection process.

-- Support and advise WHO on the selection of sentinel sites and the design of pilot projects for conducting integrated surveillance of antimicrobial resistance.
+- Support and advise WHO on the selection of sentinel sites and on the design of pilot projects to conduct integrated surveillance of antimicrobial resistance and antimicrobial usage